MicrosoftDocs/visualfsharpdocs/docs/conceptual/query-expressions-[fsharp].md

 |> Seq.iter (fun customer -> printfn "Company: %s Contact: %s" customer.CompanyName customer.ContactName)
 ```

 In the previous code example, the query expression is in curly braces.
 The meaning of the code in the expression is, return every customer in the Customers table in the database in the query results.
-Query expressions return a type that implements **T:System.Linq.IQueryable&#96;1** and **T:System.Collections.Generic.IEnumerable&#96;1**, and so they can be iterated using the [Seq module](https://msdn.microsoft.com/library/54e8f059-ca52-4632-9ae9-49685ee9b684) as the example shows.
+Query expressions return a type that implements **System.Linq.IQueryable&#96;1** and **System.Collections.Generic.IEnumerable&#96;1**, and so they can be iterated using the [Seq module](https://msdn.microsoft.com/library/54e8f059-ca52-4632-9ae9-49685ee9b684) as the example shows.

 Every computation expression type is built from a builder class.
 The builder class for the query computation expression is **QueryBuilder**.
 For more information, see [Computation Expressions &#40;F&#35;&#41;](Computation-Expressions-%5BFSharp%5D.md) and [Linq.QueryBuilder Class &#40;F&#35;&#41;](Linq.QueryBuilder-Class-%5BFSharp%5D.md).

 ## Query Operators
 Query operators enable you to specify the details of the query, such as to put criteria on records to be returned, or specify the sorting order of results.
 The query source must support the query operator.
-If you attempt to use an unsupported query operator, **T:System.NotSupportedException** will be thrown.
+If you attempt to use an unsupported query operator, **System.NotSupportedException** will be thrown.

 Only expressions that can be translated to SQL are allowed in query expressions.
 For example, no function calls are allowed in the expressions when you use the **where** query operator.